 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 ALLO transplants are the more common type used for patients with chronic T-cell leukemia.

 In both types, the goal is to destroy all of the leukemia cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
-Learn more about stem cell and bone marrow transplantation .
+Learn more about the basics of stem cell and bone marrow transplantation .

 Getting care for symptoms and side effects